-I. Buy America Provisions Governing the Federal Transit Administration
+• Buy America Provisions Governing the Federal Transit Administration

 To receive federal funds from the Federal Transit Administration for mass transit projects, including the purchase of mass transit "rolling stock", Buy America provisions require that procurement be restricted to steel, iron and other manufactured products that are made in the United States.
-In addition, the cost of the domestic components of any vehicles or rolling stock purchased must comprise more than 60 percent of the cost of all of the components of the rolling stock (for all parts including railroad cars, motors, brakes, air conditioners, doors, and seats, the cost of US-manufactured products must constitute at least 60% of the combined cost of the parts purchased by a railroad car manufacturer from a sub-contractor and the manufacturing performed by the railroad car manufacturer itself) and the final assembly of the rolling stock must occur in the United States.
+The provisions stipulate that, even if such requirements are not met, it is still possible to receive federal funds by satisfying requirements such as the following: (i) the cost of the domestic components of any vehicles or rolling stock purchased must comprise more than 60% of the cost of all of the components of the vehicles or rolling stock in 2016 and 2017, more than 65% in 2018 and 2019, and more than 70% in 2020 (for all parts including railroad cars, motors, brakes, air conditioners, doors, and seats, the cost of US-manufactured products must constitute at least the above percentage of the combined cost of the parts purchased by a railroad car manufacturer from a sub-contractor and the manufacturing performed by the railroad car manufacturer itself); and (ii) the final assembly of the rolling stock must occur in the United States.

-II.
-Buy America Provisions Governing the Federal Highway Administration
+· Buy America Provisions Governing the Federal Highway Administration